 Being remote doesn’t mean you can’t have a bit of fun, I’m loving all the creative ways that people are staying connected, having fun and keeping social.
 Encouraging exercise, maybe you can do walk and talk (by phone) meetings, share an online exercise class, have a PJ day, create a company play list of everyone’s favourite upbeat songs to share, maintain Friday drinks if you have them, fund (if you can) pizza/cake meetings, have a quiz etc. These things will all go a long way to beating isolation, building team spirit and boosting morale.

-Let me know what others you come up with, we’re all adapting.
+Let me know what others you come up with.

 See tips on successful working from home here.